paulstaab/gdrive2s3/README.md

 This repo contains a small Docker container, which I use to backup my Google Drive to AWS S3.
 The container relies on [rclone](https://rclone.org), which does all the heavy lifting.
-I run it as a Scheduled Task on AWS Fargate for a few cents per month, but it should run wherever you can execute Docker containers.
+I run it as a Scheduled Task on AWS Fargate for a few cents per month, but it should be executable wherever you can execute Docker containers.

 **Do not use this container unless you fully understand what it is doing.
 Your files are at risk.
 I take no responsibility for lost data.**